palikar/dotfiles/.emacs.d/EMACS.md

  '(and (derived-mode-p 'c++-mode)
        (null (string-match "\\([;{}]\\|\\b\\(if\\|for\\|while\\)\\b\\)"
                            (thing-at-point 'line)))))

 ```

 # Modline

-Making the modeline a little bit prettier and more spece efficient than the default. `smart-mode-line` is the "main" package and `telephone-line` is there just to make the separators nicer.
+Making the modeline a little bit prettier and more spece efficient than the default.
+I should say that I am kind of guilty for liking the [Spacemacs](http://spacemacs.org) modeline a little too much.
+My current setup is more or less resembling that.
+The current package that I am using is [spaceline](https://github.com/TheBB/spaceline) which as far as I understand is created for people like me.
+Some of the packages for modelines that I've gone over are:

 -   [telephone-line](https://github.com/dbordak/telephone-line)
 -   [smart-mode-line](https://github.com/Malabarba/smart-mode-line)